This is Don's "Whom We Might Be" Story

 A recent discovery of another ancestral branch, preliminarily named as

-“Homo Naledi”
+“Homo naledi”

 was a group

-that lived in South Africa between 335,000 and 241,000 years ago at the same time as early Homo Sapiens;
+that lived in South Africa between 335,000 and 241,000 years ago at the same time as early

 an excellent